sqrl-lang/sqrl/website/source/faq.md

 There are three reasons why we chose Node.js.
 * SQRL does a lot of I/O and fairly little compute.
 Node.js shines at these applications.
-* Node.js has a rich ecosystem of libraries
+* Node.js has a rich ecosystem of libraries.
 * We were already using Node.js for our JS-based rule system and we just built on top of what we already had.

 We've been kicking around doing a golang runtime for a while.
 It's a good idea!